phetsims/phet-info/doc/phet-software-design-patterns.md

 2. Using conditional code to do a require call like, _if(someCondition) require('a1') else require('a2')_;

 Generally circular dependencies, require a rethinking of design or a workaround.
 For example, if `Node.js` requires `Trail.js` and `Trail.js` requires `Node.js.` We can load both modules from the `Scenery` namespace and access them through `scenery.Node` or `scenery.Trail`.
 The assumption is that the modules are loaded into the namespace before they are being used.
 The circular dependency is documented near the require statements of both files.

+Also if the same file contains two different modules with the same name, RequireJS may consider this a circular dependency.
+For example, both `KITE` and `NODE` have modules called `Rectangle.js`.
+The current solution employed involves using a specialized `// eslint-disable` as a workaround.

 Additionally, you may come across conditional module declarations, such as this code snippet from [Chipper/js/common/getLicenseEntry.js](https://github.com/phetsims/chipper/blob/master/js/common/getLicenseEntry.js):
 ```js